Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 The Standard Specifications is a minimum standards of construction for public improvements needed and desired by the City of Waukee to ensure quality control.
-To view the Standard Specifications for the City of Waukee, click on the link provided.
+View the Standard Specifications for the City of Waukee.
+View a modification regarding PEXa pipe usage.

 If the gas odor is strong, leave the premises right away and call 911 from a mobile phone or neighbor's phone.1212.
 Gas Department

 New Construction - Once an inside pressure test has been inspected and passed with the Code Compliance Inspectors and has been hard piped from the house to the meter and bonded, contact the Public Works Office at 515-978-7920 to schedule a pin pull and turn on.
 The Gas Department will perform a 5-minute no-flow check on the meter; if it passes, the meter will remain turned on.
 If it fails, the Gas Department will turn off and lock the meter.

 Community organizations are welcome to submit events to the Community Events Calendar on Waukee.org.
 The City encourages submission of events which cater to the whole community such as pancake breakfasts, free concerts, ribbon cuttings and so on.
 The Events Calendar is not intended to promote private programming or sales initiatives, or to support a political party or candidate.
 The City has the right to decline any calendar submissions.